 When I started making websites way back in 2007, it was still common for websites to be designed manually.
 This meant coding, and lots of it.

-I wasn’t necessarily interested in this avenue, as it certainly didn’t seem practical, nor scale-able.
+I wasn’t necessarily interested in coding from scratch, as it certainly didn’t seem practical, nor scale-able.
 I mean, how can you grow if you have to basically start fresh with each project.

 I couldn’t, I wouldn’t.

 I knew there had to be a way to automate much of the process of building a website.
 My first discovery was the Joomla Content Management System.
 It was okay, though a bit clunky.
 Joomla worked well for me for a couple of years.